The Editor Dilemma

 Your .tex files work directly:

-- Upload project folder
+- Upload your project folder or individual files

 - Open in Thetapad

-- Continue working
+- Continue working immediately

 From Thetapad to VS Code